Is "After" Capitalized in a Title?

 In short, look at how 'after' is used in your title.
 If it's an important word, give it a capital.
 If not, you might leave it in lowercase.
 Just make sure to double-check with your preferred style guide to be absolutely certain.

-Understand that in title capitalization, small words like ‘after’ do not typically get the big-letter treatment.
+Understand that in title capitalization, small words like 'after' do not typically get the big-letter treatment.
 In styles like APA, MLA, and Chicago, such prepositions remain lowercased when they are part of a title unless they begin or end the sentence.
-However, AP style ups the ante by capitalizing all words with four or more letters, so ‘after’ gets capitalized because it has five characters.
-When you craft your titles, keep this tip in mind to ensure each word lands in its proper place.
-Thanks for reading, and now you’re all set to ace those headlines with confidence!
+However, AP style ups the ante by capitalizing all words with four or more letters, so 'after' gets capitalized because it has five characters.
+When you craft your titles, keep this tip in mind to ensure each word lands in its proper place. now you're all set to ace those headlines with confidence!

 Leave a Comment